civictechdc/hackdc2025/docs/README.md

 - Semantic enrichment & onboarding to teach new users adjacent topics and common terms in a regulatory domain.
 - Topical graphing to store and expose "connected dockets" as a browsable dataset.
-- Entity threads across rules to track an organisation’s regulatory engagement longitudinally.
+- Entity threads across rules to track an organization's regulatory engagement longitudinally.
 - Advanced coordination/fraud detection using text similarity, timing analysis, and submission clustering.
 - Proposed → final rule diffing that combines comment clusters with regulator responses to pinpoint influence and adoption.
-- Scalable LLM pipelines that adapt proven API‑driven approaches for summarisation, topic mining, and cross‑docket analysis.
+- Scalable LLM pipelines that adapt proven API‑driven approaches for summarization, topic mining, and cross‑docket analysis.

 ## Where Mirrulations Helps & Where Gaps Remain